Torus actions on free associative algebras, lifting and Bia{\l}ynicki-Birula type theorems: Action of on Action of K* on K<z1,z2>

-The proof of linearity property in the case of maximal torus action on the free algebra is obtained from the original proof of Bia\l{}ynicki-Birula in a straightforward manner.
+The proof of linearity in the case of a maximal torus action on the free algebra is obtained from the original proof of Bia\l{}ynicki-Birula in a straightforward manner.
 Having done that, one could try to prove the free version of the other result of Bia\l{}ynicki-Birula, \cite{BB2}, on the linearity of the action of $\mathbb{T}_{n-1}$.
 However, taking that path, one quickly runs into trouble.
-It is nonetheless possible that the free analogue of the main result of \cite{BB2} exists.
-We have then the following conjecture.
+It is not implausible, however, that the free associative version of the main result of \cite{BB2} holds.
+We have the following conjecture.